home

 Pluma Esther Stancil Sullivan

 Pluma Esther Stancil Sullivan, Alvin Branch, granddaughter of John Thomas Stancil dies.
 Pluma was born on Oct.
 10, 1918.
 She was the oldest daughter of Esther Ann Peedin and Alvin Roscoe Stancil.
 Pluma died on Oct.
-18, 2008 at the Avante Nursing Center in Wilson after several years of declining health.
+18, 2008, at the Avante Nursing Center in Wilson after several years of declining health.
 The last Reunion she attended was in 2004.

-Pluma's funeral was held in Stoney Creek Baptist Church in Goldsboro at 5 p.m. on Oct.
+Pluma's funeral was held in Stoney Creek Baptist Church in Goldsboro at 5 p.m.
+Oct.
 20, 2008.
 Reverends Gary Bailey, Barry Williams and DeWayne Eakes, her son-in-law officiated.
 She was buried beside her beloved husband Clement in the Stoney Creek Baptist Church Cemetery.

 Pluma leaves behind daughter Carolyn Esther Sullivan Eakes, son-in-law De, grandson Kevin, sister Virginia Stancil Fulghum, brothers Glenn, Donell Stancil and wife Lou, Joan Woodard Stancil widow of Cecil, Wayne Stancil and wife Wanda, Vann Stancil and wife Amy Stancil and children Andrew and Rebecca, A. R. Mercer and wife Lottie, Reuben Mercer and wife Shirley, Ann Mercer Kornegay, Margaret Mercer Williams and husband Hilbert, Wanda Mercer Roberts and husband Gary, Barbara Stancil West and husband George, Judy Stancil Phillips and husband H. C., Rodney, Candace, Garrett and Chase Stancil, Cretini Stancil McCall and Marshall plus many nieces, nephews and cousins.